 (1) The first solution to consider is dropping the price and potentially finding a new real estate agent.

 While this may seem like an easy fix, it is important to note that properties that struggle to sell tend to be viewed negatively by buyers who, having looked into the neighbourhood, would have ruled it out because of its steep price.

 This means that you’re more than likely to attract new buyers by dropping the price to below its real value.

 (2) Another route to think about is to take the property off the market for a few months in order to revamp and clean it up as much as possible.

-Even though, it may seem counterintuitive to spend money on a property you are actively trying to sell, but it has been shown to be a beneficial endeavour that will ensure heightened sellability.
+Even though it may seem counterintuitive to spend money on a property you are actively trying to sell, it has been shown to be a beneficial endeavour that will ensure heightened sellability.

 After a full revitalization, you can begin the process of selling again.

 This will entail taking new professional photographs that highlight the enhancements, in addition to new advertisements that point to the extent of these improvements.